jahzielv/intro-to-go/slides.md

 ### Variables

-Variables in Go are written in camel case, similar to JavaScript, and can be defined a few different ways.
+Variables in Go are written in camel case (no ALLCAPS or snake_case) and can be defined a few different ways.

 **Option 1:**